Vinz369/Stolen-Ride-pymini/README.md

-# Stole-Ride Handson!!
+# Stole-Ride Handson
-Just Pull the project & mess around playing pranks on your friends !!
+Learnt from the udemy-course by Angela mam & built this mini project